 How Physical Therapy Can Help Duchenne Muscular Dystrophy

 Physical therapy is a key aspect of a DMD treatment program.
-This article will cover what physical therapy is and how your child or loved one may benefit from it.
-We’ll also discuss a few strategies for finding a physical therapist near you.
+This article will cover what physical therapy is and how people with DMD may benefit from it.
+It will also discuss a few strategies for finding a physical therapist near you.

 What Is Physical Therapy?